 Misc.: 18.3 FGA, 0.4 bpg, 0.9 spg, 27.3 PER

-VIDEO: Kevin Love’s top 10 this season
+: Kevin Love’s top 10 this season

 The opportunity for Love and Griffin to play on the same floor might give fans a chance to see some dazzling power forward-to-power forward alley-oop dunks.
 If, that is, Griffin can pinpoint his outlet pass downcourt timed perfectly to Love’s skywalking.